 There is very little racial diversity in the area.
-The ethnic background of the pupils is predominantly white British at approximately 98% which is above national average and 0.6 from ethnic minority groups.
+The ethnic background of the pupils is predominantly white British at approximately 93% which is above national average.
 The school is committed to developing cultural awareness and understanding and respect for different opinions, views and beliefs, which is evident in the community cohesion plans.
-The percentage of free school meals is approximately 0% which is well below the county and national average.
-The percentage of current pupils identified as having special educational needs at the time of the 2012 RAISEonline, supported at school action was 8%, which is below the national average .These are mainly for moderate learning and emotional and behavioural difficulties.
-There are currently 3 children who qualify for High Needs Funding.
-Currently all of the teachers and support staff employed by the school are white British.
-89% are female employees and 11% male.
+The percentage of free school meals is approximately 5% which is well below the county and national average.
+The percentage of current pupils identified as having special educational needs is 9%, which is below the national average .These are mainly for moderate learning and emotional and behavioural difficulties.
+There are currently 5 children who qualify for High Needs Funding.
+Currently 97% teachers and support staff employed by the school are white British.
+82% are female employees and 18% male.